Question Checklist for Off-Campus Rentals in Athens and Columbus

 When searching for housing in Athens or Columbus, including rentals close to OU or OSU, the wisest course is to use a checklist and series of questions to work from.
 Knowing what you’re getting into and avoiding pitfalls will not only save your sanity and personal finances but your credit rating as well.

 Trying to find your next student rental home can wind up with you visiting multiple properties before finding the perfect spot to call home for the school year.
+Seeing what the various university rentals scattered throughout the city have to offer is a good thing.
+You get a better sense of what’s out there and what’s actually a dealbreaker for you.
+After seeing a handful of the university rentals for students out there, you might find a dream spot.
 Whether that’s a rental studio apartment, a four-bedroom student home with three of your closest friends, or that amazingly convenient rental home right around the corner from Court Street, you’ll still want to compile a list of questions to ask the rental company or landlord to follow up on the property and to make sure that everyone is on the same page.
 The last thing you would want is to find the perfect off-campus home only for you to realize that certain terms and conditions of the lease don’t fully gel with you.

 Rent Questions